Bubble tea: Description

-Due to its popularity, bubble tea has inspired a variety of bubble tea flavoured snacks, such as bubble tea ice cream and bubble tea candy.
-The market size of bubble tea was valued at in 2022 and is projected to reach by the end of 2027.
-Some of the largest global bubble tea chains include Chatime, CoCo Fresh Tea & Juice and Gong Cha.
+There are select cafés that specialize in bubble tea production.
+Some of the largest global bubble tea chains include Chatime, CoCo Fresh Tea & Juice, Gong Cha, and Kung Fu Tea.

 Variants

 Drink

-Bubble tea comes in many variations which usually consist of black tea, green tea, oolong tea, and sometimes white tea.
+Bubble tea comes in many variations, which usually consist of black tea, green tea, oolong tea, and sometimes white tea.
 Another variation, yuenyeung, (鴛鴦, named after the Mandarin duck) originated in Hong Kong and consists of black tea, coffee, and milk.

 Other varieties of the drink include blended tea drinks.
-These variations are often either blended using ice cream, or are smoothies that contain both tea and fruit.
-Boba ice cream bars have also been produced.
+These variations are often either blended using ice cream or are smoothies that contain both tea and fruit.

-There are many popular flavours of bubble tea, such as taro, mango, coffee, and coconut.
-Flavouring ingredients such as a syrup or powder determine the flavour and usually the colour of the bubble tea, while other ingredients such as tea, milk, and boba are the basis.
+There are many popular flavors of bubble tea, such as taro, mango, coffee, and coconut.
+Flavoring ingredients such as a syrup or powder determine the flavor and usually the color of the bubble tea, while other ingredients such as tea, milk, and boba are the basis.
+Milkless teas commonly use fruit as their base, with popular options including fruit teas made from fresh fruit, fruit syrup, or fruit powder, often combined with a tea.
+Common flavors include mango, lychee, winter melon, and lemon.